Advantages and Disadvantages of VLANs

 Increase network cost

-Devices in different VLANs can not communicate directly.
+Devices in different VLANs cannot communicate directly.
 To connect different VLANs, you need a router.
-If your network does not have a router, you need to purchase and configure at least one router to connect different VLANs.
+If your network does not have a router, you must purchase and configure at least one router to connect different VLANs.

 Add complexity to the network